November 18, 2024

 Conservation Powering the Future

-Two stories I’ve read recently have put into sharp focus how critical the work we at The Conservation Fund are doing every day, and how our unique approach to conserving the land that sustains us is key to advancing solutions to some of our biggest problems.
+I’ve read two stories recently that have put into sharp focus how critical the work we at The Conservation Fund are doing every day, and how our unique approach to conserving the land that sustains us is key to advancing solutions to some of our biggest problems.

 A recent story in The Guardian warned that the world is losing the fight to mitigate carbon emissions and combat climate change.
 And a report by the UN’s International Energy Agency (IEA) made headlines by claiming that the world is entering into a new ‘age of electricity’ where demand for electricity will increase six times the rate of overall energy demand by 2035.